evendoom/jammers/README.md

 * Under 'Config Vars', you'll need to create the same settings as you have on your 'env.py' file (in this case, 'IP', 'PORT', 'SECRET_KEY', 'MONGO_DBNAME' and 'MONGO_URI').
 * Under the same tab, scroll further down to 'Domains' to find out your domain name.
 * If you haven't done so yet, create a Procfile and deploy it to your GitHub repository.
+* If you haven't done so yet, create a `requirements.txt` file and deploy it to your GitHub repository.
+You can run the following command to create the text file: pip3 freeze --local > requirements.txt
 * Under the 'Deploy' tab, locate the 'Deployment method' section and click the 'GitHub' option.
-Log onto GitHub if required, then type the name of your repository and click 'Search'.
+Log onto GitHub if prompted, then type the name of your repository and click 'Search'.
 Locate your repository under the search results and click 'Connect'.
 * Scroll down to 'Manual deploy', select the branch containing your project and then click 'Deploy Branch'.
 * You can then click on 'Enable Automatic Deploys' if you want your Heroku repository to automatically sync with your GitHub repository, whenever you update your code on GitHub (make sure you have the correct branch selected under 'Automatic deploys').